 In addition to employment matters, Dan represents his clients in a wide range of other litigation matters including shareholder disputes, trade secrets claims, copyright and trademark infringement matters, tax disputes, union contribution demands, business contract disputes, injunctions and other chancery actions.
 He also has handled a variety of contested estate and trust litigation matters.

 Dan has extensive experience with all phases of litigation as well as arbitration and mediation matters.
 He has trial experience before state and federal courts.
 He is a member of the Federal Trial Bar for the Northern District of Illinois court and has handled appeals on the federal level to the Seventh Circuit and Federal Circuit and on the state level before the Illinois appellate courts and the Illinois Supreme Court.
 Throughout the firm, Dan is highly regarded as an appellate litigator.

 Dan’s practice has also grown significantly in trademark and intellectual property law, where he counsels individuals and businesses in the development, registration and defense of trademarks.

 Dan is passionate about his volunteer work.
 In April 2007, Dan received the Award for Excellence in Pro Bono Service from the U.S. District Court for the Northern District of Illinois and the Chicago Chapter of the Federal Bar Association for his work pursuing a race discrimination claim on behalf of an indigent client.
 More recently he joined the eight-member Advisory Commission on Disabilities in his hometown of Naperville.
 He finds the challenge of planning and developing better ways to serve those with limited mobility a very rewarding pursuit.

-Dan has served on Chuhak & Tecson's Finance and Professional Education Committees and currently serves as an Ombudsman..
+Dan has served on Chuhak & Tecson's Finance and Professional Education Committees and as an Ombudsperson.